miki-reynolds/miki-reynolds/README.md

             "n8n", "Docker", "Kubernetes", "ArgoCD"
         ]

-        self.current_pet_projects = {
+        self.pet_projects = {
-            "my_knowledge_base":
+            "miki-kb": {
-                """Building a personal knowledge base with Notion, NotebookLM, and RAG using GCP, LangChain and n8n""" }
+                "about" : """Building a personal knowledge base with Notion, NotebookLM & RAG using GCP, LangChain and n8n""",
+                "status": "designing"
+            },
+            "something medical": {
+                "about" : """Exploring on expanding my prev. healthcare project that I developed for my parents and prev. patients using GCP...""",
+                "status": "ideating"
+            },
+        }